CNman-human/lovely-woman/README.md

 ## Foreword

-This GitHub repo is a sarcasm to [evil-man](https://github.com/CNwoman-bot/evil-man).
+This GitHub repo is a sarcasm to [evil-man](https://github.com/CNwoman-bot/evil-man) and all similar repos that bring politics to Github.
 It aims to show that we are against to bring political request to GitHub and it does not represent any political or social request.

 If you are annoyed by this repo, welcome to report it, only if you report [evil-man](https://github.com/CNwoman-bot/evil-man) at the same time.
 The only aim for this repo is to end both this and [evil-man](https://github.com/CNwoman-bot/evil-man) repo.